V4Fire/Client/src/components/global/g-hint/README.md

 # components/global/g-hint

-This module provides a mixin to create tooltips or hints.
+This module provides a Stylus mixin for creating tooltips.

 ## Synopsis

-* This module provides a global Styl mixin, not a component.
+* This module provides a global Stylus mixin, not a component.

 ## Usage

-There are different ways to use this mixin:
+There are different ways to use this mixin.

-### Tooltip based on pseudo attributes
+### Embedded tooltip styles based on data attributes

 ```
 - namespace [%fileName%]